 Idler sprockets are used where the chain may experience slack due to long lengths, where there is a non-adjustable drive shaft, or where the chain has been guided around an obstruction.
 Using idler sprockets prevents chain whipping and uneven load distribution.

-Double plus sprockets are specifically designed to be used with Double Plus chain and is in conveyor applications where product is moving at twice the speed of the drive system powering the conveyor.
+Double plus sprockets are specifically designed to be used with Double Plus chain and in conveyor applications where the product is moving at twice the speed of the drive system powering the conveyor.
 Benefits include less noise and longer chain life.